 New applications are due November 1.
 Fees are calculated according to acreage.

 If you have delinquent taxes, you will not qualify for the program for the current year.
 You must have paid your previous taxes by June 1 of the current year.

 If you put a plat on record dividing property, a new land use application must be filed for the following year.
 It is the responsibility of the property owner to notify the Real Estate Assessor's Office to receive new land use applications.

 If you sell acreage and the parcel no longer meets the qualifications for land use, or if there is a change to non-qualifying use, a roll back tax will be charged.
 The roll back is based on the difference between the land use and fair market values of the land and is charged for the current tax year plus the five previous tax years.

-Land use applications and revalidation forms are due by December 1 for the upcoming tax year.
+Land use applications and revalidation forms, along with any program fees, are due by November 1, 2019 for the upcoming tax year.
 There is a $10 late fee for forms received after December 1.
-Forms postmarked or received after January 3rd, 2017 will not be accepted, however new applications may be made up to 30 days from the date the real estate assessment notices are mailed.
+Forms not postmarked or received after January 2nd, 2020 will not be accepted, however new applications may be made up to 30 days from the date the real estate assessment notices are mailed.